oasis-tcs/odata-specs/docs/odata-csdl-json/odata-csdl-json.md

 ### <a name="StreamValues" href="#StreamValues">14.3.14 Stream Values</a>

-CSDL documents with a version of `4.02` or greater MAY use constant values of type `Edm.Stream` in annotations.
+CSDL documents MAY use constant values of type `Edm.Stream` in annotations.

 ::: {.varjson .rep}
 Constant values of type `Edm.Stream` are represented according to [OData-JSON](#ODataJSON) and MUST be accompanied by the control information `@mediaContentType` to indicate how the stream value is to be interpreted.